John Alvord, IBM Corporation

 7) Some agents take on the role of managing agents.
 For example Tivoli Log Agent can run singly or it can run with multiple subnode agents.
 Those subnode agents are specified in a configuration list.
 It is all to possible for two subnode agents, connected to different managing agents, can have the same name.
 In that case you need to change the managing agent configuration list to ensure unique agent names.

-8) The MQ agent has a different way to specify a name.
+8) The MQ agent has a unique way to specify a hostname.
 If that is not configured, the agent name will look like XXXXXX::MQ.
 That can create duplicate agents.
-The recovery here is to update the agent cfg and add “SET AGENT NAME <hostname>” or some other unique specifier.
+The recovery here is to update the agent cfg and add “SET AGENT NAME(<hostname>)”.
 That fills in the blank name between the colons.

 9) In ITM environments with z/OS agents, you may see some duplicate agents.
 There is no known way at present of resolving most of those issues.

 The goal of this project is to automate the most painful tasks.
-This requirement was a paradox for a long time until I recognized this fact: if you have two duplicate agents, they are almost worthless for all the above reasons.
+This requirement was a paradox for a long time until I recognized this: if you have a duplicate agent pair, they are almost worthless for all the above reasons.
 Agent configured hostnames can be changed using a command like this

 ./tacmd setagentconnection -n <os_agent_name> -t <pc>

 os_agent: the agent name of the OS agent on the system

 pc: the product code [like NT for Windows OS Agent]

 *note we always change CTIRA_HOSTNAME [ for TEMS awareness by agent name] and CTIRA_SYSTEM_NAME [for TEPS awareness] and make them the same to avoid confusion.